Uncategorized Updated 09/04/2026 · 18 min read

 • Cantonal holidays that fall on weekdays

-How do I calculate working days for part-time?
+How do I calculate working days for part-time work?

-For part-time, you calculate the working days proportionally to the workload.
+If you work part-time, you calculate the working days proportional to your workload.
 Formula: (Full-time working days × workload) ÷ 100.

 Example: A month has 21 full-time working days.
 At 60% workload: 21 × 0.6 = 12.6 working days.
-For flexible working models, it is best to use a scheduling app, which automatically calculates part-time workloads.
+For flexible working models, it's best to use one Operations planning app, which calculates part-time work automatically.

 Which cantons have the most working days per year?

-Cantons with the fewest holidays have the most working days.
-These are typically Zurich, Bern, Aargau and other German-speaking cantons with 9-10 holidays per year (approx. 252-253 working days).
-Cantons with more holidays like Geneva, Ticino or Catholic-influenced cantons have 250-251 working days.
+Cantons with the least holidays have most working days.
+These are typical Zurich, Bern, Aargau and other German-speaking cantons with 9-10 public holidays per year (approx. 252-253 working days).
+Cantons with more public holidays like Geneva, Ticino or Catholic cantons have 250-251 working days.

 How do I plan working days for shift work and flexible teams?

-1. Use a shift planning software instead of Excel
+1. Use one Shift scheduling software instead of Excel

-2. Consider target working days per employee (including part-time workloads)
+2. Take into account target working days per employee (including part-time work)

 3. Plan buffer times for absences (illness, vacation)